rossprogram/rossprogram.github.io/index.md

   nav: "menu"
 ---

-The application window for the 2023 *Ross Mathematics Program* is **now open.**
+The application window for the 2023 *Ross Mathematics Program* is **now closed.**

-Begin your application by visiting [the application portal at https://apply.rossprogram.org/](https://apply.rossprogram.org/).
+The application for 2024 will open the first week of January 2024.

 For full consideration, completed applications must be submitted before the end of March.
-The Ross Admissions Committee will begin reading applications on April 1, and admission decisions will be made later that month.
+The Ross Admissions Committee will begin reading applications on March 16, and admission decisions will be made later that month.

 The 2023 Ross/USA Program will have in-person, six-week, residential sessions